ronuraltindag/EC282/README.md

 When learning R, arguably the most important skill that you need to acquire is to be able to **Google** your problem.
 There is probably not a single R question that you have yet has not been answered on [Stack Overflow](https://stackoverflow.com/).

-- **Github**: You will only use the very basic tools on [GitHub](https://github.com/), mainly downloading the course material, homework assignments, and follow the additional material that I post here.
+- **Github**: I will post code and links on the [GitHub](https://github.com/) page of the course.

+You **MUST** create an account on MindTap.
+This is a digital learning platform that hosts all the required course materials: the e-book of Wooldridge's Introductory Econometrics a Modern Approach, your homework assignments, practice questions, and your course videos.
+You can additionally purchase the hard copy of the textbook but it is not required.
+When you create an account on MindTap, please use your Bentley email.
+Please find more detailed information below about the registration on MindTap.

+## Registration on MindTap

+Course: EC 282-1

+Instructor: Onur Altindag

+This course requires an online homework platform called MindTap.
+Follow the instructions below to get started.

+Register for your MindTap Course

+1. Use the course registration link https://student.cengage.com/course-link/MTPPS53ZS79L

+2. Follow the instructions on screen to create your Cengage account and register for this MindTap course.

+3. Begin your temporary access* period.

+Need help?
+Visit the Cengage Start Strong Website (https://startstrong.cengage.com) for step-by-step instructions.

+*Temporary Access*: You can access your MindTap course until 5:00 AM (UTC) on 2/6/2023 for free.
+At the end of the temporary access period, you will be prompted to purchase access.
+Your work will be saved and will be available to you again once you’ve completed your purchase.

+NOTE: If the cost of your course materials is included in your tuition, you will not need to purchase access.

+MindTap Tips & Training Tools

+Learn more about navigating your MindTap course: (https://help.cengage.com/mindtap/mt-student/introduction.html)

+Technical Support & Troubleshooting

+Our US-based support team delivers answers and advice via 24/7 online chat, Twitter, live phone support (1-800-354-9706) and through support.cengage.com, which includes helpful articles, and tutorials.

+If you are having trouble loading MindTap, run the MindTap browser check (https://ng.cengage.com/static/browsercheck/index.html) to make sure your browser is compatible or refer to the MindTap System Requirements (https://help.cengage.com/mindtap/MindTap-System-Requirements.pdf).
+If MindTap isn’t loading, be sure to visit Techcheck (https://techcheck.cengage.com) to see if there is an outage.

-### Grading
+## Grading

-#### **High-stake assessments**

-*  **2 Midterms** + **Final**: Constitute 75% of your final grade.
-All exams are **in-person** with dates indicated on the syllabus.
-If the classes become online, I will post the exams on **Black Board** and you will have a **24 hours** submission period.

-* You **MUST** attend the midterms and the final as there will be no make-up exams.
-The midterms and the final are not cumulative.
-If you miss or are likely to miss a **midterm** due to an emergency, please contact me as soon as possible.
+You **MUST** attend all the midterms and the final as there will be no make-up exams in this course.
+The midterms are **NOT** cumulative.
+If you miss or are likely to miss a midterm due to an emergency, please contact me as soon as possible.
 You will need to provide supporting documentation/verification of your absence.
-I will re-weight your final exam if you have a valid excuse.
-If you miss the final exam due to an emergency, you will receive an **incomplete** for this course. **DO NOT** take this class if you know that you will not be able to attend the final exam.
+I will re-weight your final exam accordingly if you have a valid excuse.
+Please note that family vacations or missing the school shuttle are not valid excuses.

+The final exam **is** cumulative.
+If you miss the final exam due to an emergency, you will receive an incomplete for this course.
+Do not take this class if you know that you will not be able to attend the final exam.
-#### **Low-stake assessments**

-* **Homework assignments:** The homework assignments are posted on the **GitHub** web page with the deadlines.
-Github is an eco-system for web development and version control using Git.
-You will only need to use it to download the course material and `issues` tabs that I post code blurbs and data.
-The homework assignments can be completed in groups of **maximum two** students but each person should post separate answers through **Black Board**. **DO NOT** try to submit the homework assignments on last minute as the system will close after the deadline and I will not accept it.
-Do the best you can with these assignments, work consistently, do not free ride on your friends, and do not cheat.
-The data sets that each of you will receive are different so I will not tolerate if I see any copied/pasted answers.
+You have **10 homework assignments**.
+The submission method is automated, and no submissions will be accepted after the deadline (even 5 minutes).
+There will be no exceptions if you fail to complete the assignment.
+You will obtain full credit if you correctly answer at least 70% of the questions.
+You have three attempts to answer each question and I will take the maximum for these attempts.
+You are encouraged to collaborate on homework tasks or to seek assistance from campus resources.

 ### Academic Integrity